 • T5.
 Joe Mauer (5)

-That’s pretty good but, since that Parrish and Posada have the same number or one less, not ultimately helpful enough.
+That’s pretty good, but since Parrish and Posada have the same number or one less, it’s not ultimately helpful enough.

-Considering also that McCann’s postseason hitting record is poor (.172/.252/.297), there’s no Hall of Fame case that can be made based on the most tangible statistics that we’re used to.
+Considering also that McCann’s postseason hitting record is poor (.172/.252/.297), the Hall of Fame case that can be made based on the most tangible statistics that we’re used to is weak.

 What do the Baseball Reference Leader Boards Say?

-There’s no help here either.
-According to Baseball Reference’s WAR rankings, Brian McCann (with a 31.8 bWAR) is the 33rd best catcher in MLB history.
-That’s behind all of the 15 Hall of Fame members who donned the tools of ignorance as their primary position.
+There’s no help here, either.
+According to Baseball Reference’s WAR rankings, Brian McCann (with a 32.0 bWAR) is the 35th-best catcher in MLB history.
+That’s behind all of the 16 Hall of Fame members who donned the tools of ignorance as their primary position.

-Among his contemporaries, McCann is behind Russell Martin, Victor Martinez and Yadier Molina and far behind Joe Mauer and Buster Posey.
+Among his contemporaries, McCann is behind Russell Martin (on the current BBWAA ballot for the first time this year), Victor Martinez, and Yadier Molina and far behind Joe Mauer (who is in the Hall of Fame) and Buster Posey (who will be eligible in 2027).

 The Art of Pitch Framing